 Put simply, a business partnership is where two (or more) people share management and profits of a business.
 There’s many different types of business partnership – each having different levels of business liability for the partners involved.

-A two person limited company is just that: a business formed by two people, who are both the main shareholders and Directors of the business.
+A two-person limited company is just that: a business formed by two people, who are both the main shareholders and Directors of the business.
 The company must be registered and incorporated with Companies House.
-An advantage of this type of company is that the shareholding is easy to manage and fairly simple to change if need be.
+An advantage of this type of company is that the shareholding is easy to manage and fairly simple to change if you need to.

-For example, Terry and Dave form a limited company ‘Happy Happy Design School’.
-They both become directors of the company and take an even 50/50 share split.
+For example, Amy and Barry form a limited company ‘Happy Happy Design School’.
+They both become directors of the company and take an even share split.

-The proportion of the business that Terry and Dave have ownership of doesn’t affect their salary – Terry and Dave are able to pay themselves however much they would like.
-There are a number of different ways that limited companies can pay themselves and this depends on the individual requirements of the business.
+The proportion of the business that Amy and Barry have ownership of doesn’t affect their salary – Amy and Barry are able to pay themselves however much they would like.
+There are a number of different ways that limited companies can pay its directors, depending on business requirements.

 General Business Partnership

-Let’s say that Dave and Terry want to start a graphic design company.
+Let’s say that Amy and Barry want to start a graphic design company.
 They choose to enter into a general business partnership and draw up a partnership agreement.
-Depending on the share profit agreement, both Terry and Dave will be equally responsible for the running of the business.
+Depending on the share profit agreement, both Amy and Barry will be equally responsible for the running of the business.
 Both will be eligible to receive any profit the business makes and both are liable for any business debt.

-The advantage of this general partnership is that both Dave and Terry will both be classed as self-employed.
-For example, when drawing up their partnership agreement, they decide that Dave owns 60% of the business and Terry 40%.
+The advantage of this general partnership is that both Amy and Barry will both be classed as self-employed sole traders.
+For example, when drawing up their partnership agreement, they decide that Amy owns 60% of the business and Barry 40%.

-The graphic design company makes a profit in their first year of business of £100,000 – Dave would take home £60,000 and Terry £40,000.
-Both would then have to do a partnership ship return before filling out their end of year self-assessment and be taxed inline with income tax and National Insurance.
+The graphic design company makes a profit in their first year of business of £100,000 – Amy would take home £60,000 and Barry £40,000.
+Both would then have to complete a partnership return before filing their end of year Self Assessment and paying their personal tax and self-employed National Insurance to HMRC.

 There are, of course, disadvantages to a general business partnership.
-You are both liable for any debt the business produces.
-What if Terry secretly runs up hundreds of thousands of pounds worth of debt on a company credit card?
-Dave would have to help foot the bill – as he is as responsible for the debt as Terry.
+You are both liable for any debt the business incurs.
+What if Amy runs up hundreds of thousands of pounds worth of debt on a company credit card?
+Barry would have to help foot the bill – as he is as responsible for the debt as Amy.

 Limited liability partnership

-Managed much like a general partnership, the partners in an LLP all have a say in the running of the business.
+Managed much like a general business partnership, the partners in an LLP all have a say in the running of the business.
 The limit of each LLP members liability is agreed between the members and usually stated in a partnership agreement.